Ryan Kaine is on the hunt…

 #

-Finally, after damn near seven hours freezing his nuts off, Danny had movement.
+Finally, after damn near seven hours of freezing his nuts off, Danny had movement.

 He allowed himself a little fist pump.